Sydney-o9/OzNotificationBundle/README.md

 ### Swift Mailer

-Notification bundle is capable of sending email notifications and requires Swift Mailer to be set up appropriately.
+OzNotificationBundle is capable of sending email notifications and requires Swift Mailer to be set up appropriately.

 ### Rabbit MQ

-Notificationzbundle is capable of using RabbitMq as an AMQP, so it is recommended to set up [RabbitMqBundle](https://github.com/videlalvaro/rabbitmqbundle) appropriately.
+OzNotificationBundle is capable of using RabbitMq as an AMQP, and requires [RabbitMqBundle](https://github.com/videlalvaro/rabbitmqbundle) to be set up appropriately.

 ## Basic Usage